 5 Data Warehouse implementation mistakes to avoid in Big Data Projects

 Data warehouse implementations are tricky.
-An enterprise data warehouse takes months to build, costs involved are very high.
+An enterprise data warehouse takes months to build.
 Most importantly failure rates of data warehousing projects are very high.
 Various studies have reported a failure rate of 50 to 60 percent for data warehouse implementations.

 Over last 15 years, I have worked with dozens of clients ranging from world’s largest banks to start-up companies.
-Despite of variety of clients, domains and technologies, one thing I’ve consistently experienced is that “Data warehouse projects do fail and failure occur for many reasons”.
-During my initial implementations of Big Data solutions, a client sponsor for a streaming big data project asked a question, ‘Can you build upon your past experience and tell me what are the probable reasons we may not succeed in this initiative’.
+One thing I’ve consistently experienced is that “Data warehouse projects do fail and failure occur for many reasons”.
+During my initial implementations of Big Data solutions, a client sponsor for a streaming big data project asked a question.
+‘Can you build upon your past experience and tell me what are the probable reasons we may not succeed in this initiative’.
 Oh yes!
-I have a lot of reasons that caused failure of Data warehouse projects and are causing big data projects to go that path.
+I have a lot of reasons that caused failure of Data warehouse projects.

 By ‘Big Data’, I am referring to analytical systems built on Hadoop, usage of big data technologies to augment existing data warehouses, systems built to analyse streaming data for predictive analytics purpose and other similar systems.
 By successful Data warehouse project, I am referring to projects that are delivered in given time and budget but more importantly, business users make use of the data warehouse for decision making.

-Here is a list of common aspects that I have observed in failed Data warehouse implementations and is likely to cause failure of big data implementations.
+Here is a list of common aspects that I have observed in failed Data warehouse implementations.

-Many failed Data Warehouse implementations are characterized by Long development cycles.
+Many unsuccessful Data Warehouse implementations are characterize by Long development cycles.
 I have seen failed EDW projects which took 2 years for completion.
-During the project, the team composition changed, end users were replaced, and budgets skyrocketed.
-A CIO or a sponsor was more concerned about justifying the cost of the implementation that about achieving business results from the data warehouse.
+During the project, there were changes in team composition, replacement in end users, skyrocket in budget.
+A CIO or a sponsor was more concerned about justifying the cost of the implementation from the data warehouse.
 Taking a clue from this aspect, big data implementations should avoid long development cycles.
-Agile methodology is especially well suited for big data implementations considering exploratory nature of these projects.
+Agile methodology is a well suite for big data implementations considering exploratory nature of these projects.
 Short sprints of 2-3 weeks, continuous testing and deployment regular reprioritization of requirements is a must for Big Data projects.